 Great leaders are able to create and elucidate a mission or plan, and motivate staff and other stakeholders to support it.

-Motivated staff achieve better productivity, so effective leadership is key to the success of every business.
+Motivated staff achieve better productivity, so effective leadership is key to the success of every organisation.

-Leaders also play an important role in attracting the best people, and keeping them.
+Leaders also play an important role in attracting the best assets, and keeping them.

-Communicate with staff regularly, listen to their ideas and challenges, and allocate time for a mentoring course and personal development sessions for employees.
+Communicate with staff regularly, listen to their ideas and challenges, and allocate a slot in your schedule for a mentoring course and personal development sessions for employees.

 Whether it’s managing people, resources or an organisation, management is about knowing what’s going on in all facets of a business so you can take everything into consideration when making a decision.

-Every business requires someone to plan and execute projects, manage tasks and the people to do them, and take charge when issues arise.
+Every organisation requires someone to plan and execute projects, manage tasks and the people to do them, and take charge when issues arise.

 The three key business skills a manager needs include delegation, time management and team management.